chauffer/backpack.tf-automatic/README.md

 ### Who do I talk to if I run into problems or want to report a bug? ###

 * Please use the [issues](https://bitbucket.org/srabouin/backpack.tf-automatic/issues?status=new&status=open) section of this repo.

+### I get a specific error when I start the bot, what does it mean? ###
+#### Error: The specified module could not be found.
+Something about ursaNative.bin ####
+If you are running Windows, you probably didn't follow the steps above.
+Make sure you have installed [OpenSSL](http://slproweb.com/products/Win32OpenSSL.html).
+Install the full version, not the light.
+(Look for Win64 OpenSSL v1.0.1i) You might also need the Visual C++ 2008 Redistributables package from the same page, it will let you know if you need it when you try to install OpenSSL.